neelkarma/djs-ts-template/README.md

 # Discord.js Typescript Template

-> Warning: This template is highly opinionated and primarily for my personal use.
-Don't expect me to agree with every issue or merge every PR.
+> Minimal template to get started with Discord.js and TypeScript.

 Comes with:

 - TypeScript
 - Slash Command Framework
-- Scripts for deploying said slash commands
+- Script for (un)deploying said slash commands
-- Hot-Reload Dev Server
+- Rebuild and rerun on file save command for development
 - Secret management

 Doesn't come with: